chiyuliu67/db-access-code-generator-client/README.md

   - **"_keyColumnCount\_\_\<N>\_\<tableName>_\_noContent.txt\_"**

-    > This type of files has empty content and is trying to use its filename to notify the users that there exists tables of which the key column count is not exactly 1 and must be fixed before start generating the implementation code because currently this code generator program only supports tables with a single key column.
+    > This type of files has empty content and is trying to use its filename to notify the users that there exists tables of which the key column count is not exactly 1.
+If the key column count is 0, then it must be fixed before start generating the implementation code because currently this code generator program only supports tables with a single key column.

     > This issue can either be fixed in database and then re-invoke the **"_/schemaInfo/_\<schemaConnectionName>"** endpoint, or temporarily modify the generated **"\<schemaConnectionName>_\_schema.json"_** in order to generate the initial implementation and then manually update the generated code to support the tables with 0 or more than 1 key columns.

 ### Step 3.
 Generate the _OData_ schema definition, REST API definition, and implementation

-- Issue a GET against the **"_/schemaCodeGen/odata/_\<schemaConnectionName>"**
+- Issue a GET against the **"http://localhost:8888/schemaCodeGen/odata/<schemaConnectionName\>"**
    It creates the assets needed for your **_OData_** project under the **"\<db-access-code-generator>_/generated/_\<schemaConnectionName>/OData/"** directory:

   - **_"/api/"_** folder